L0q1/ALEXANDER/README.md

 ```

 If you want to record all your matches, assign the config execution to your scoreboard key.

-Code below does exactly that, feel free to put it in your autoexec.
 ```
 alias "+showexec" "+showscores; exec sander.cfg" alias "-showexec" "-showscores" bind "TAB" "+showexec"
 ```

-# Disclaimer
-I have never seen SANDER's source code.